A generalized Goulden-Jackson cluster method and lattice path enumeration: An application to lattice path enumeration

 counts Motzkin paths by 1-plateaus, and its first several terms are:

 These are also in the OEIS \cite[A114583]{oeis}, along with the constant coefficients \cite[A114584]{oeis}, which count Motzkin paths with no occurrences of $UFD$.

 We can also count Motzkin paths by all plateaus, without a fixed $k$.
 Let $\plt(\mu)$ be the number of plateaus in a Motzkin path $\mu$, that is, the number of occurrences of subwords in $B=\{UD,UFD,UFFD,\dots\}$.
-We define the bivariate generating functions $F_{m}^{\plt}(x,t)$ and $F^{\plt}(x,t)$ in the same way as before, and to determine these generating functions, we would change each nonzero entry in the cluster matrix from $UF^{k}Dt$ (for a fixed $k$) to
+We define the bivariate generating functions $F_{m}^{\plt}(x,t)$ and $F^{\plt}(x,t)$ in the analogous way as before, and to find expressions for these generating functions, we would change each nonzero entry in the cluster matrix from $UF^{k}Dt$ (for a fixed $k$) to